-In 1892, Lošinj was officially proclaimed a climatic health resort by a decree of the Ministry of Health of the Austrian-Hungarian Monarchy.
-They recognized the island had a warm, Mediterranean climate with fresh pinewood forest air, making it an ideal location for health tourism.
-Today, hotels double as Wellness Centers and Luxury Spas offering guests the opportunity to de-stress and to focus on themselves.
+In 1892, Lošinj officially earned a proclaimation as a climatic health resort by a decree of the Ministry of Health of the Austrian-Hungarian Monarchy.
+The island’s warm, Mediterranean climate with its fresh pinewood forest air, made it an ideal location for health tourism.

 Port and Promenade

 Here local delicacies include whitefish, lamb, homemade pasta and risottos, buzara, octopus, and squid.
 According to some restaurant critics, the shrimp from Kvarner Bay are some of the best in the world.

 Lifestyles of the Rich and Famous

-As Mali Lošinj became a popular holiday destination, the Austrian nobility began constructing beautiful villas that can still be seen today.
-Successful sea captains also built their family homes here to enjoy when they weren’t out at sea.
+As Mali Lošinj became a popular holiday destination, the Austrian nobility constructed beautiful villas that can still be seen today.
+Additionally, successful sea captains also built their family homes here to enjoy when they weren’t out at sea.
 The 100-year-old pine forest and the clear waters of Čikat Cove was, and still is, prime real estate for the wealthy.

 In 1999, an antique bronze statue was pulled from the sea bed from off the coast of Lošinj.
 The legend is that around the 1st century, it was thrown overboard during a bad storm as an offering to the Gods.
 The sacrifice was made to prevent the ship from overturning and to ensure safe passage through the Osor channel.

 The statue is truly a treasure!
 It is one of eight famous Greek statues in the Apoxyomenos prototype collection.
-The most famous statue is on display in Vienna which was found in 1896 in Ephesus, an ancient Greek city that is now in present-day Selçuk, Turkey.
+However, the most famous statue of the collection is on display in Vienna.
+It was discovered in 1896 in Ephesus, an ancient Greek city that is now in present-day Selçuk, Turkey.

 The waters around Mali Losinj are home to a colony of around 180 bottlenose dolphins.
-These beloved creatures are well known in the area and easily identifiable due to their natural markings, scars, and fins.
+The beloved pod is quite famous in the area.
+Furthermore, these particular dolphins are easily identifiable due to their natural markings, scars, and fins.